itaymigdal/PichichiH0ll0wer/README.md

 I built PichichiH0ll0wer to learn and contribute, sure. but also because I'm quite tired of shellcodes everywhere.
 Loading PEs might be less evasive, I know, but it's still efficient and more convenient than fighting to turn your PE payload into a shellcode each time (which not always works smoothly).
 Also, PichichiH0ll0wer has some features to protect your payload.
-I may add some more injection techniques and features at the future.
+I may add some more injection techniques and features in the future.

 ![](/assets/ui.PNG)